DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 * For an Uno, Nano or other microcontroller, please see `Using a different microcontroller <../reference/hardware/microcontroller-boards.html>`_.
 If you wish to use a different motor controller (for example to have more current to operate more trains and accessories), see `Motor Controllers <../reference/hardware/motor-boards.html>`_

-For a video on how to do this, click here for `Setting Up Your Command Station <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_
+For a video on how to do this, click below: `Setting Up Your Command Station <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_

+   .. raw:: html

+      <iframe width="336" height="189" src="https://www.youtube.com/embed/N6TWR7fIl0A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. BEFORE YOU BEGIN, Cut the Vin trace on the motor controller OR Bend out the Vin Pin
 =======================================================================================

 We recommend you use two separate power supplies (or one power supply that can deliver two different voltages) one for the Arduino Mega and the other for the Motor Controller to power your tracks.
 You will need to turn the motor controller board upside down and do ONE of the following:

-1. Cut the trace indicated in the picture with a razor blade or x-acto knife.
-2 or 3 firm scratches through the trace should do it.
-Do not cut too deep.
-Both a magifier and an ohmmeter would be helpful here.
-The little vertical line in between the two solder pads is the scratch mark from where we cut through the little solder trace.
+1. Cut the Vin trace on the bottom of the board.

-2. Bend out the Vin Pin
+2. Bend out or cut off the Vin Pin

 .. note:: By default, the motor controller connects its power supply via the pins, to the Arduino.
 This can supply too much voltage to the Arduino.
 If you do not cut this trace or bend out the Vin, you could damage the Arduino if you apply more than 12V to the motor shield.
 In the same way, if you don't bypass Vin and use the 2 power supplies as recommended, they would be connected to each other.
 This would not be good.

 Cutting the Trace
 ------------------

+Cut the trace indicated in the picture with a razor blade or x-acto knife.
+2 or 3 firm scratches through the trace should do it.
+Do not cut too deep.
+Both a magifier and an ohmmeter would be helpful here.
+The little vertical line in between the two solder pads is the scratch mark from where we cut through the little solder trace.

 .. image:: ../_static/images/motor_shield_vin2.jpg
    :alt: Cut Vin trace on arduino motor shield